-- K. Maximum Trip Length for Hybrid Trips.
-The maximum trip length to Diamond Creek for Hybrid Trips is 14 days.
-A Hybrid Trip is a human powered trip (oar and/or paddle) accompanied by no more than one motorized watercraft to carry gear and provide support.
-Additional requirements for Hybrid Trips include: - 1.
-The purpose of the motorized watercraft must be to carry gear and provide support.
-The hybrid option is not available if the trip's non-motorized craft are capable of safely hauling all of the trip's gear. - 2.
-At all times when traveling downriver, most participants must be on non-motorized boats and under human power.
-A trip will NOT be categorized as a hybrid trip simply by the addition of secondary, discretionary use watercraft such as play boats and stand-up-paddle-boards. - 3.
-The motorized craft must never exceed the speed of or tow the human powered watercraft.
-All watercraft must travel down river together at the pace of the slowest watercraft and never out of sight of each other except as needed to get through a rapid.
-Trip watercraft may not separate for any reason including securing campsites or allowing slower craft to get a head-start. - 4.
-The hybrid trip option is only available for trips launching in the motorized season.
-Motorized watercraft are NOT permitted to launch during the non-motorized season. - L. Inner Canyon Camping.
-All inner canyon camping while waiting for a river trip must be approved by the Backcountry Information Center through a Backcountry Permit. - M. Hualapai Tribal Fees.
-People taking-out at Diamond Creek are responsible for additional fees.
+- K. Maximum Trip Length for Hybrid Trips On non-motor supported trips (also known as hybrid trips), the predominant transportation is human powered (oar, paddle boat or kayak), and one or more motorized vessels are used to carry gear and provide support for one or more non-motorized craft.
+An example of this would be a trip with 8 kayaks and one motorized gear boat.
+These hybrid trips are allowed to utilize the longer, "Noncommercial Oar" trip lengths provided all the following conditions exist for the entire trip: - 1.
+The non-motorized craft are incapable of safely hauling their own gear. - 2.
+The motorized raft may never exceed the speed of the non-motorized craft. - 3.
+All the trip's watercraft must proceed together down the river.
+Trip watercraft may not separate for the purpose of securing campsites or for allowing slower craft to get a head-start. - 4.
+The trip shall not occur during the non-motorized season. - L. Inner Canyon Camping - All inner canyon camping while waiting for a river trip must be approved by the Backcountry Information Center through a Backcountry Permit. - M. Hualapai Tribal Fees People taking-out at Diamond Creek are responsible for additional fees.
 The Hualapai Tribe charges a fee for each person; boat and vehicle to traverse the Diamond Creek Road.
 Permits are required in advance.
-For further information, contact the Hualapai Game and Fish, PO Box 249, 863 Hwy 66, Peach Springs, AZ 86434, 928-769-2227. - N. Generator Use Limitation.
-Generator use will be limited to emergency situations and inflating rafts.
-Generators may not be used in the river corridor for other purposes including providing power for lights, appliances or sound equipment. - O. Night Navigation.
-Rafts/ boats operating on the river or on Lake Mead at night must comply with U.S. Coast Guard running light requirements. - P. Pets.
-No cats, dogs, or other pets are permitted on a raft trip. - Q. Resource Protection.
-Natural or historical features such as rocks, old mining artifacts, fossils, flowers, or Indian artifacts may not be removed or disturbed (36CFR 2.1).
+For further information, contact the Hualapai River Runners, P.O.
+Box 246, Peach Springs, Arizona 86434, (928) 769-2219; (928) 769-2210; or (800) 622-4409. - N. Generator Use Limitation Generator use will be limited to emergency situations and inflating rafts.
+Generators may not be used in the river corridor for the other purposes including providing power for lights, appliances or sound equipment. - O. Night Navigation - Rafts/ boats operating on the river or on Lake Mead at night must comply with U.S. Coast Guard running light requirements.

-- R. Upstream Travel and Horsepower Limit.
-No vessel shall engage in primarily upstream travel above Separation Canyon (RM 240) or have a total horsepower of greater than 55. - S. Sharing of Camps.
-In areas of limited campsites, separate trips are encouraged to camp together when no other camps are available.
+- P. Pets - No cats, dogs, or other pets are permitted on a raft trip. - Q. Resource Protection - Natural or historical features such as rocks, old mining artifacts, fossils, flowers, or Indian artifacts may not be removed or disturbed (36CFR 2.1). - R. Upstream Travel and Horsepower Limit - No vessel shall engage in primarily upstream travel above Separation Canyon (RM 240) or have a total horsepower of greater than 55. - S. Sharing of Camps - In areas of limited campsites, separate trips are encouraged to camp together when no other camps are available.